UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 Attempts to “measure” business activity in Uzbekistan

-When conducting research, it was used, developed and used by member countries of the company for economic cooperation and development (OECD).
-It is based on a survey and generalization of the opinions of respondents (heads of enterprises) on the main areas of activity of enterprises in comparison with the previous quarter and a forecast of the situation for the next quarter.
+When conducting the research, we used the method developed and used by the member countries of the Organization for Economic Cooperation and Development (OECD).
+It is based on a survey and generalization of the opinions of respondents (company managers) about the main activities of enterprises in comparison with the previous quarter and the forecast of the situation for the next quarter.

-When processing questionnaires received from respondents on questions of a qualitative nature, the relative frequency of each answer option was calculated in percent.
-Next, the difference in the relative frequencies of positive and negative answers to questions, which is an index of changes, was calculated.
+When processing questionnaires received from respondents on questions of a qualitative nature, the relative frequency of each answer option was calculated as a percentage.
+Next, the difference in the relative frequencies of positive and negative responses to questions representing an index of change was calculated.

 1. Traditional, contained in similar foreign questionnaires.
-This was supposed to achieve comparability of the results of market research in the cross-country context;
+This was supposed to achieve comparability of the results of market research across countries;

 2. Related to the peculiarities of the development of the economy of Uzbekistan.

-Generalization of the results of the study of business activity of industrial enterprises was carried out in the sectoral context for ten major industries: non-ferrous, chemistry and petrochemistry, mechanical engineering, metalworking, printing, construction industry, light industry, food, flour milling, forestry, woodworking and pulp and paper.
+The results of the study of business activity of industrial enterprises were summarized by industry in ten large industries: non-ferrous, chemical and petrochemical, mechanical engineering, metalworking, printing, construction industry, light industry, food, flour milling, forestry, woodworking and pulp and paper.

 The assessment of economic changes at industrial enterprises was carried out in the following main areas: